Sanislău

 The commune is located at the western limit of the county, at a distance of 17 km west of Carei and 55 km from the county seat, Satu Mare.
 It borders Hungary to the west, Petrești commune to the east, Ciumești to the north, and Pișcolt commune to the south.

 The Vermeș Swamp is a 10 ha protected area located on the territory of Sanislău.

+Administration

+The current local council has the following political composition, based on the results of the votes cast at the 2024 Romanian local elections.